 The second part of the Fed's mandate is price stability.
-As I've noted, our policy body, the Federal Open Market Committee, has specified that a 2 percent inflation rate is most consistent with maximum employment and price stability.
-Over the past year, prices rose 1.5 percent, according to the Fed's preferred measure of inflation.
-Falling commodity prices, a rising dollar, and subdued labor costs suggest that inflation will fall to around 11⁄2 percent this year and then rebound somewhat to about 13⁄4 percent next year.
+As I've noted, our policy body, the Federal Open Market Committee (FOMC), has specified that a 2% inflation rate is most consistent with maximum employment and price stability.
+Over the past year, prices rose 1.5%, according to the Fed's preferred measure of inflation.
+Falling commodity prices, a rising dollar, and subdued labor costs suggest that inflation will fall to around 11⁄4% this year and then rebound somewhat to about 13⁄4% next year.